 Classic or Modern Type of Gateway

 Classic Type of Gateway: These gateways require the Merchant Account to be directly associated with the bank.
-This makes transaction process swift.
+This makes the transaction process swift.
 Moreover, the transaction fee is very less compared to the Modern Type of Gateways.
-This type of gateways is most suitable for large enterprises, which operates with a high amount of daily transactions.
+This type of gateways is most suitable for large enterprises, which operate with a high amount of daily transactions.

 But for small companies, it can be a bit problematic.
 Classic Gateway needs a long time to set up, low integration flexibility with APIs, and a merchant account.
 Some popular Classic Gateway is Authorize.Net, WorldPay, and 2Checkout.

 Modern Type of Gateway: This type of gateways don’t require us to have a merchant account.
 Its setup is easier compared to Classical Type.
-But transaction charges are higher than Classical Type.
+But transaction charges are higher than the Classical Type.
 This type of gateway redirects customers to the payment site.
 And if the redirect is slower, it can cost our conversion.
 Some popular examples of Modern gateway include PayPal and Stripe.

 If our payment gateways give us the option to choose the countries where we want to sell, it is well and good.
 The gateways should cover most of our target customers.
 We should establish that our gateways include considerations for future expansion in our business.